markqvist/Reticulum/README.md

 Reticulum should currently be considered beta software.
 All core protocol features are implemented and functioning, but additions will probably occur as real-world use is explored.
 There will be bugs.
 The API and wire-format can be considered relatively stable at the moment, but could change if warranted.

 ## Development Roadmap
-- Version 0.3.9
+- Version 0.4.0
-  - Expansion of address space to 128 bits
+  - Improving [the manual](https://markqvist.github.io/Reticulum/manual/) with sections specifically for beginners
   - Performance and memory optimisations
   - Utilities for managing identities, signing and encryption
-- Version 0.4.0
-  - Improving [the manual](https://markqvist.github.io/Reticulum/manual/) with sections specifically for beginners
   - User friendly interface configuration tool
   - Support for radio and modem interfaces on Android
   - More interface types for even broader compatibility